Javier Andres Orduz-Ducuara

 Amadeo De La Vega

 Originally from Mexico City, Amadeo is profoundly interested in Quantum Computing.
 Specifically, he would like to understand the limits of quantum computation, develop cryptographic protocols, and help other scientists build affordable and scalable quantum computers, ideally at room temperature.

-Currently, he is researching the quantum PCP conjecture for his master’s thesis.
+Currently, he is a PhD student at the University of Maryland, College Park.
+He is interested in the quantum PCP conjecture.
 This problem has outstanding implications in condensed matter physics.
 For instance, a solution may allow us to understand superconductivity at room temperature.

 Furthermore, he would love to contribute to the inauguration of an institute devoted to fomenting, studying, researching, and building quantum computers in Mexico.
 In particular, he plans to collaborate with quantum enterprises.